 A diffraction grating is an optical element, which separates (disperses) polychromatic light into its constituent wavelengths (colors).
 The polychromatic light incident on the grating is dispersed so that each wavelength is reflected from the grating at a slightly different angle.
 The dispersion arises from the wavefront division and interference of the incident radiation from the periodic structure of the grating.

 The dispersed light is then re-imaged by the spectrograph and the required wavelength range is directed to a detection system.
 Gratings consist of equally spaced parallel grooves, formed on a reflective coating and deposited on a substrate.
+The shape of the grooves (blaze angle) influences what wavelength range the grating is best optimised for.
+The shape of the grooves (blaze angle) influences what wavelength range the grating is best optimised for.

 The dispersion and efficiency of a grating are dependant on the distance between adjacent grooves and the groove angle.
-Gratings are generally better than prisms, they are more efficient, they provide a linear dispersion of wavelengths and do not suffer from the absorption effects that prisms have which limits their useful wavelength range.
+Gratings are generally better than prisms - they are more efficient, they provide a linear dispersion of wavelengths and do not suffer from the absorption effects that prisms have which limits their useful wavelength range.

 The Grating Equation